ollypom/swarmmode-networking-manuals/network_namespaces.md

 td0ifcvhzy7cexgiixiisnl3b    docker1.local  Ready   Active
 ```

 Perfect.

+### Exploring the Namespaces

  Now lets create an overlay network and a service so we can actually start to poke around the various namespaces within SwarmKit.

 ```
 $ docker network create -d overlay --subnet 192.168.200.0/24 demonet